 The Risk Enablement Framework document aims to explore how to strike a balance between leaving people open to abuse and neglect and ‘wrapping them up in cotton wool’ – to occupy the space in the middle where people are safe on their own terms and are fully in control of their own lives.

 We are very interested to hear your feedback on the framework.
-If you have any comments, or suggestion please email them to Denise at email@example.com.
+If you have any comments, or suggestion please email them to Karan at firstname.lastname@example.org.